arananet/clockpatch/README.md

 If you find an error, please mention it in the [issues](https://github.com/mikrosk/clockpatch/issues) or fork the [repository](https://github.com/mikrosk/clockpatch) and provide a [pull request](https://github.com/mikrosk/clockpatch/pulls) (you can edit these files directly in the web editor).

+Assembled by Miro Kropáček a.k.a.
+MiKRO / Mystic Bytes xx/04/2017, Brisbane / Queensland, Australia

 ## What is it?

 It is a small patch (or mod if you like) for the three main Falcon clock signals (fed to the CPU, FPU+SDMA and the expansion slot), usually (but not always) utilising one or more 7404 and/or 7408 [gates](https://en.wikipedia.org/wiki/Logic_gate).